AviatrixSystems/Docs/Support/support_center_logging.rst

 Is Splunk Cloud supported?
 -------------------------------------

-At this time, we support Splunk Enterprise but not Splunk Cloud
+We currently only support logging into Splunk Enterprise and do not support logging into Splunk Cloud directly.
+As a workaround, you can deploy a Splunk Heavy Forwarder and set it as the destination on Avaitrix for all the logs.
+You can then have the Splunk Heavy Forwarder send the logs into Splunk Cloud.

 How do I use a Sumologic collector which is deployed behind an Aviatrix Egress Control Gateway?
 ---------------------------------------------------------------------------------------------------------------